hanshoglund/vitry/info/SPECIFICATION.md

  On top of this there are three standarized *extension languages*, namely:

-- The meta language (used for comments)
+- The meta language (used for comments and literate style)
 - The imperative language (used for controlled side-effects)
 - The module language (used for modules, type declarations and implicit conversion)